 Each user gets 50GB of storage with Exchange Online for email, calendar, tasks, notes, contacts and attachments.
 You can save more space in your mailbox by using the OneDrive cloud storage to share attachments.

-10. Retrieving the right version of a document
+10. Retrieve the right version of a document

-Version control has been improved with Office 2016 co-authoring.
+Version control is improved with Microsoft 2016 co-authoring.
 You can see which changes were made, by whom and when.
 You can also revert back to a previous version of the file if necessary.

 11. Reply in-line to email without opening it

 Your OneDrive storage is synced to your device, so you can choose to work offline on files.
-As soon as you reconnect to Internet, the new versions will be automatically uploaded to your storage.
-The new version will also be sent to any other connected device.
+As soon as you reconnect to Internet, the new versions are automatically uploaded to your storage.
+The new version is also sent to any other connected device.

-You get the Office Web Apps with your Office 365 subscription, so you can work on your cloud files from any up-to-date Web browser on an Internet-connected computer.
+Office Web Apps comes with your Microsoft 365 subscription, so you can work on your cloud files from any up-to-date Web browser on an Internet-connected computer.
 You don’t have to install the Office software on the computer.

 You also get access to Office Mobile Apps so you can use Word, Excel, PowerPoint, Outlook and OneDrive directly from your smartphone or tablet while you’re on the move!
 Download them from your Android or iOS device store.

-14. Office 365 planner to help organize your team’s workflow
+14. Microsoft 365 Planner helps organize your team’s workflow

 15. Intelligent email inbox that can de-clutter itself

 Microsoft’s Clutter feature will use your mailbox rules to automatically organize your email so high-priority messages are visible first.
-Other email will be moved to the Clutter folder so you can view it later.
+Other email is moved to the Clutter folder so you can view it later.